Reedyn/Reedyn/README.md

-📚 I'm working as a Web Developer at a [Jönkoping University Library](https://github.com/JonkopingUniversityLibrary)
+📚 I'm working as a Web Developer at [Jönkoping University Library](https://github.com/JonkopingUniversityLibrary)

 🗺 I usually contribute to various mapping related projects such as OpenStreetMap.